patrodriguez108/p2-self-checkout/p2-self-checkout.md

 ?
 The benefits of an AJAX request are that it provides a much smoother and quicker user experience, enabling the user to submit data and interact with the webpage instead of being directed to multiple pages.

+[Only receiving and sending small bits of data]

 - What is the $.ajax() jQuery method actually doing for us?

 $.ajax() is performing an HTTP request, but in an "asynchronous" way, or in its own speed.